bes/googauth/googauth/README.md

 ./googauth help
 ```

-Every required command parameter can be provided using a long form `./googauth --long "mylong"`,
-a short form `./googauth -s "myshort"`, as well as an environment variable `ENV="myenv" ./googauth [...]`.

 ## Login

 Use the login command with a profile name and parameter values for all the required parameters.